Board of Directors 2015

-Laurie Dinwiddie - Board Member
+Laurie Dinwiddie - Board Treasurer

 Laurie Dinwiddie is a Senior Mortgage Associate with Banc Home Loans in Sonoma, CA. She has been active with Seeds of Learning since 2000 with over 12 trips to Central America through SOL.
 She was initially drawn to SOL as a workgroup volunteer, but became more involved and joined the Board of Directors after seeing the impact the trips have not just in the communities served in Central America, but also the impact on the High School students from North America.

 Mike Cosby - Board Member

 Mike brings to Seeds of Learning 20 years of youth development experience in multi-ethnic, multi-cultural and socio-economically diverse settings.
 He has served as Vice President for northern California’s largest inner-city youth organization, Boys & Girls Clubs of San Francisco.
 Prior to this, Mike worked in youth services on a Native American reservation, developed youth centers for city government, and worked in the juvenile justice system.
 Currently he manages Marin Community Foundation’s nonprofit centers.